top of page

 The Hidden Truth: Good People Need Care Too

 The emotional world of a good, fair person is rich, nuanced, and often misunderstood.
 Their worries don’t come from weakness—they come from depth.
 From empathy.
 From a genuine desire to do no harm.
+But goodness does not require self-erasure.
+Fairness does not require self-sacrifice.
+Kindness does not require silence.
+Good people deserve rest, boundaries, support, and understanding.
+They deserve to be held with the same gentleness they offer to others.

 A Final Reflection

 If you recognise yourself in these words, know this: your goodness is not measured by how much you endure.
 It is measured by the authenticity with which you show up in the world—including for yourself.
+You are allowed to be human.
+You are allowed to have needs.
+You are allowed to take up space.
+And you are allowed to be good without carrying the world on your shoulders.

 Comments